-A small, charming, and innovative publishing house, Microcosm Publishing empowers readers to make positive changes in their lives and in the world around them.
-Microcosm emphasizes skill-building, showing hidden histories, and fostering creativity through challenging conventional publishing wisdom with books and bookettes about DIY skills, food, zines, and art.
-The then-distro and record label was started by Joe Biel in his bedroom in 1996 and is now based in Portland, OR.
-Microcosm constantly strives to be recognized for our spirit, creativity, and value.
-Our books are printed in the U.S. and we are moving towards all production using post-consumer papers, with vegan inks and bindings.
-Over 50% of the books we publish are by women, compared to only 25-35% of authors being published overall.
+Portland (and Cleveland!)'s most colorful, authentic, and empowering publishing house and distributor, Microcosm Publishing & Distribution is a vertically integrated publishing house that equips readers to make positive changes in their lives and in the world around them.
+Microcosm emphasizes skill-building, showing hidden histories, and fostering creativity through challenging conventional publishing wisdom with books and zines about DIY skills, food, bicycling, gender, self-care, and social justice.
+Microcosm was started by Joe Biel in a bedroom closet as a distro and record label in 1996 and is now among the oldest independent book publishing houses in Portland, OR.
+Microcosm focuses on relating the experiences of what it is like to be a marginalized person and strives to be recognized for spirit, creativity, and value.
+All books are printed in the U.S., and the company doubles the industry average in number of women authors and prioritizes hiring of special needs employees.
+Microcosm constantly poses the question “How can we remove barriers to success for marginalized people in our industry?”

 Microcosm Publishing hQ

 Open for pickups and deliveries only: 11am–3pm Mon thru Sat (or call 503 232 3666 for an appointment)

 Who we are:

 Kalen Landow is our sales director.
 After 12 years at National Book Network she now handles managing our field sales teams and lovingly placing books in thousands of small retailers (and some large ones too).